Baildon Boundary Way

-A: Your fee is spent on the costs of organising the event, the provision of first aid facilities, the technical t-shirts and medals for all finishers, the spot prizes and the prizes for the category winners etc., the list is endless!
-After meeting all these expenses we make substantial donations to the chosen charities the race supports.
-Details of the donations will appear on our website in due course; we donated £2,000 from the proceeds of the 2018 event divided equally between Baildon Community Link (Reg. charity no 1134980) and Hive Bradford (Reg. charity no 1100741).
+A: Your fee is spent on the costs of organising the event, the provision of first aid facilities, the technical t-shirts for finishers, the spot prizes and the prizes for the category winners etc., the list is endless!
+After meeting all these expenses we make substantial donations to the chosen good cause the race supports.
 All the people involved in organising the event are volunteers and give their time free.

 Q: How do you tell us the results?